micahcowan/discord-bobbin-bot/README.md

 ### Ending the Session

 On a real machine, of course, if you finish typing the computer doesn't shut off.
 However, this bot will end the emulation and send its output.
 You may wonder, how does it know when the emulation should end?
 First, it notes when all of the supplied input has been exhausted.
 But it cannot end the emulation at that point, because that input may have sent instructions whose output has not yet been produced.
 So it waits until the next time input is prompted again, and at that point terminates the emulation since there's nothing more to send.
 This also means that if you enter a program that includes an `INPUT` statement, but did not follow up your program with its input, the execution will end with the `INPUT` statement, and the rest of the program will not proceed.

+For &ldquo;input is prompted,&rdquo; above, we specifically mean that the "keyboard strobe" soft switch at `$C010` is invoked, indicating that whatever character value was read from the keyboard has been &ldquo;consumed&rdquo;.
+This &ldquo;consumption&rdquo; is also ow the emulator understands that it should stop representing the previous character on the keyboard soft switch (`$C000`), and should instead begin representing the next one available.
+When it runs out of characters to send, it still advertises that a character is available to be read (the carriage return, specifically), but when the program attempts to use it, clearing it out with the keyboard strobe, the emulator takes that as its cue to quit.

 As a special case, if the emulator would normally end (because it's being prompted for input after there is no more to send), but there has been no output collected as of yet, it will finish up by sending a `RUN` command, in case the user sent an AppleSoft program listing, but forgot to add the `RUN` command after it.
 It will only do this if it is at an input prompt and the prompt character is set to `]` (as it is when in &ldquo;direct mode&rdquo; in AppleSoft).
 THus, it will not send `RUN` to an `INPUT` statement (when the prompt is null), or to the monitor or miniassembler (with prompts `*` and `!`).